chevere/docs/components/Message.md

 # Message

-The Message class is in charge of providing a common message standard for system messages.
-A Message is a class implementing [MessageInterface](Chevere\Interfaces\Message\MessageInterface).
+The `Chevere\Components\Message\Message` class is in charge of providing a common message standard for system messages.

 Message provide rich formatting support and output for console, HTML and plain text.